wrahool/wrahool.github.io/_pages/about.md

 ---
 ## Welcome to my personal webspace

 I am a computational social scientist, interested in understanding the relationship between digital technologies and human behavior.
 I hold a PhD from the [Annenberg School for Communication](https://www.asc.upenn.edu) of the [University of Pennsylvania](http://www.upenn.edu) where I was advised by [Dr. Sandra Gonzalez-Bailon](https://www.asc.upenn.edu/node/648).
-To learn more about my doctoral research, check out the [Research](./research) section.
+My research has appeared in international journals such as *Journal of Communication* and *Political Communication*, as well as in popular media such as *The Washington Post*.
+To learn more, check out the [Research](./research) section of this website.

 I am headed to Singapore in the Fall of 2020, where I will be joining the [National University of Singapore](http://nus.edu.sg/) as Assistant Professor of Computational Communication.